spatie/invade/README.md

 invade($myClass)->privateMethod(); // returns 'private return value'
 ```

-Further, there is also `invadeStatic` to get and set private static class properties and call private static methods.
+Further, you can also get and set private static class properties and call private static methods.
 Imagine having this class:

 ```php
 class MyClass